opekope2/StaffMod/docs/staff.md

     If you have suggestions about bone block features or balancing, [join the discussion here](https://github.com/opekope2/StaffMod/discussions/7).

+### Furnace, blast furnace, smoker

+* **Attack Damage**: 5 (❤️❤️💔)
+* **Attack Speed**: 2

+* **Right click (hold)**: Ignites the furnace, and start a timer called `BurnTime`.
+This timer will increase by 1 each game tick.
+  Each game tick, the furnace tries to smelt the closest item 1.75 blocks in front of the player (±0.5 blocks in each axis).
+  The smelting will only be successful, if the item can be smelted in the given furnace, and its count doesn't exceed `BurnTime`.
+  If the smelting is successful, the whole stack will be smelted, XP will be dropped according to the vanilla furnace algorithm, and
+  `BurnTime` will be decreased by the amount of items smelted.
+  If right click is released, `BurnTime` will be reset.

+!!! experiment "Heads up"
+    If you have suggestions about furnaces, [join the discussion here](https://github.com/opekope2/StaffMod/discussions/14).

 ### Magma block

 * **Attack Damage**: 5 (❤️❤️💔) + 8s of burning (same as [Fire Aspect II](https://minecraft.wiki/w/Fire_Aspect))